 They travel mostly on the roof of a train known as The Beast, but the little girl doesn’t know where they are going.
 She counts the animals by the road, the clouds in the sky, the stars.
 Sometimes she sees soldiers.
 She sleeps, dreaming that she is always on the move, although sometimes they are forced to stop and her father has to earn more money before they can continue their journey.

 As many thousands of people, especially children, in Mexico and Central America continue to make the arduous journey to the US border in search of a better life, this is an important book that shows a young migrant’s perspective.

-Selected for the School Library Journal Best Picture Books of the Year 2015
+- Commended Kirkus Best Picture Books of the Year, 2015